-How to enable debug mode in WordPress?
+How to Enable Debug Mode in WordPress?

 The 'debug' mode added straight into the WordPress code may be used to address even the most basic of issues, so let me provide some instructions before listing the plugins I recommend.
 Additionally, server error logs can also be very helpful for troubleshooting issues with a WordPress site.
 Most web servers keep detailed logs of all errors and other events that occur on the server, and these logs may be used to identify and resolve PHP errors and warnings.